About Carpet Dyeing

-Ultraviolet sunlight fade occurs everywhere there is sunlight, more severely where the light has a strong exposure to the carpet.
-Ozone gas also fades carpet.
+Ultraviolet sunlight fade occurs everywhere there is sunlight, more severely where the light has strong exposure to the carpet.
 Total color changes are not generally feasible on severely faded carpets.
 Remember the dyes “mix” with the dyes already in your carpet.
 If they are missing, due to fading, the resulting color in the non-faded areas will look different than the faded areas.
 The only way to change the color on a faded- out carpet would be to restore its original color and then re-dye it to a new color.
 In these situations, it is best to restore the color rather than attempt to do a complete color change.

 INCORRECT COMMON BELIEF

 Deeper colors on the floor DO NOT make a room look smaller – darker walls do.
 Fact: Light rays bounce back to your eyes more quickly from light-colored surfaces; they are absorbed more into a deeper colored floor, thus giving the perception of a larger room.